YogirajT/rustnet/README.md

 ## How to run

 * [Install rust](https://www.rust-lang.org/tools/install).
-* Make sure `.env` file is present in the root path. (refer to .env_sample for which varibles can be set)
+* Make sure `.env` file is present in the root path. (refer to .env_sample for which variables can be set)
 * Use the following command to start training the neural network,
 ```
 cargo run < {file_path} ## It takes a while to train as it is not fully optimized yet.